merry, merry!

 yes, it was a labor day. labor day weekend, emphasis on labor. in fact, pretty much any day that ed is not working will be a labor day, at least until we get to a spot where i can work by myself. i think he is secretly glad to be back to work and school so i'm not cracking the whip anymore.

-from the outside, though - at least with the tarps on - so no new photos of the dome. i can't wait until we get the tarps off and can actually SEE the dome. right now it looks like we are having a giant tent sale in the back. plywood scraps, anyone? buy one, get one free? oh, nevermind... i didn't call this blog rambling for no reason, ya know... what we did do is put in more plywood triangles in the hexagons. we have just 6 more to go.
+we didn't do much of anything that can be seen from the outside, though - at least with the tarps on - so no new photos of the dome. i can't wait until we get the tarps off and can actually SEE the dome. right now it looks like we are having a giant tent sale in the back. plywood scraps, anyone? buy one, get one free? oh, nevermind... i didn't call this blog rambling for no reason, ya know... what we did do is put in more plywood triangles in the hexagons. we have just 6 more to go.

 we had hoped to finish the hexagons up this weekend but it seems that the weather has other plans - hanna. at least we are not forecast to get the heavy rains that we got from fay. we must have had close to a foot of rain. this is our front yard. the photo was taken after the first of the storms in those couple of days. there were 3 good sized storms and each time the front filled up like this. you should have seen the back - a sea of buff colored clay all into the woods.